Updated: Aug 12, 2021

 This past week, month, and the whole pandemic really - we have witnessed the ways communities have suffered through what has been more than challenging times.
 One community hardest hit in England were those in poverty.
 Specifically in this post, I will highlight, families, but more importantly, children, who rely on free school meals.

 Marcus Rashford is a professional football player for Manchester United and England.
-Many wouldn't realize it - seeing him living the professional lifestyle - but long before that, he was one of those kids: brought up in a household reliant on free school meals.
+Many wouldn't realise it - seeing him living the professional lifestyle - but long before that, he was brought up in a household reliant on free school meals.

 When schools were closed during the spring lockdown and the government threatened to stop free school meals - Rashford was one of few individuals to step beyond his role as an athlete and have an impact.

 A gesture is a little thing, that can have a big impact.

 A tweet, a mention, a letter - all gestures that may seem small on the surface, but have a big impact if they are done correctly.

 Now, please don't get me wrong: Rashford's gesture wasn't little in size, but when you strip it back and look at our human abilities, for you and I, writing a tweet or letter isn't drastically difficult, talking to a friend and drumming up support isn't challenging.

 Rashford went the extra mile, but when we put it like that - it seems unattainable for the average person to do.
 So let's go the extra yard.
 We have put gestures like this on a pedestal so much so that it is a rare occurrence.
 So when someone finally does something - it is so striking, just like Rashford's actions - yet it is within all of our abilities and control to make a gesture.